Decision Making under Uncertainty: An Experimental Study in Market Settings: Results

-The pass rates for SEU are very small, but it is possible that small mistakes could account for a subjects' violation of SEU.
-We turn to a measure of the severity of violations of SEU.
-Table~\ref{table:uci_distance} reports~$e_*$ ({\em minimal~$e$}), a measure of the degree of deviation from SEU proposed by \cite{echenique2018approximate}.
-The number $e_*$ is a perturbation to the model that allows SEU to accommodate the data: It can be interpreted as the size of a utility or belief ``error'' that can rationalize the observed choices.
-Thus, the number $e_*$ is zero when data are consistent with SEU, meaning that no perturbation is needed to rationalize the data by means of SEU, but takes a positive value if data violate SEU.
+We use $e_*$ \citep[minimal~$e$; proposed by][]{echenique2018approximate} as a measure of the degree of deviation from SEU.
+Remember that the number $e_*$ is a perturbation to the model that allows SEU to accommodate the observed choices.
+It is zero when data are consistent with SEU, meaning that no perturbation is needed to rationalize the data by means of SEU, but takes a positive value if data violate SEU.
 The larger is $e_*$, the larger is the size of the perturbation needed to rationalize data by means of a perturbed version of SEU.
-See \cite{echenique2018approximate} for the theoretical background and online appendix~\ref{appendix:implementation_approximate} for implementation details.

 We find that $e_*$ in the market-stock task is significantly higher than in the market-Ellsberg task (paired-sample $t$-test; $t (126) = 2.635$, $p = 0.009$).
-See also Figure~\ref{fig:uci_e_comparison}A. This finding suggests that subjects made choices that were closer to SEU when the source of information was an Ellsberg urn than when the source was a stock price, but the result has to be qualified because the order of the two market tasks was not counterbalanced.
+See also Figure~\ref{fig:uci_e_comparison} panel~A. This finding suggests that subjects made choices that were closer to SEU when the source of information was an Ellsberg urn than when the source was a stock price, but the result has to be qualified because the order of the two market tasks was not counterbalanced.

-In the two market tasks, subjects faced the same set of~20 budgets in random order, with the exception of two budgets for which the order was fixed (see below).
-The choices made by about three-quarters of the subjects are positively correlated between the two tasks (Figure~\ref{fig:uci_allocation_corr_by_var} in the online appendix), and~36\% of those subjects exhibit statistically significant positive correlation (one-sided, $p < 0.05$).
-This correlation is reflected in the degree of violation of SEU---Figure~\ref{fig:uci_e_comparison}B shows that $e_*$ from two tasks are highly correlated (Spearman's correlation coefficient: $r = 0.406$ for treatment Large, $r = 0.583$ for treatment Small).
+In the two market tasks, subjects faced the same set of~20 budgets in random order, with the exception of two budgets for which the order was fixed (see above).
+The choices made by about three-quarters of the subjects are positively correlated between the two tasks (Figure~\ref{fig:uci_allocation_corr_by_var} in the Online Appendix), and~36\% of those subjects exhibit statistically significant positive correlation (one-sided, at the~5\% significance level).
+This correlation is reflected in the degree of violation of SEU\textemdash{}Figure~\ref{fig:uci_e_comparison} panel~B shows that $e_*$ from the two tasks are highly correlated (Spearman's correlation coefficient: $r = 0.406$ for treatment Large, $r = 0.583$ for treatment Small).